 So what do I think happened?

-I think something mechanical in the engine/gearbox seized and caused the rear wheel to lock.
-I forgot my MSF training and instead of just braking as hard as I could with my front brake and try to stop, pulled in the clutch causing the rear wheel to regain traction and highsided myself down the road.
+I think something mechanical in the rear wheel seized and caused the rear wheel to lock.
+I forgot my MSF training and instead of just braking as hard as I could with my front brake and try to stop as fast as possible I tried to ride it out.
+Somehow the rear unlocked for a second or something else caused me to high side, since the next thing I remember is tumbling down the road.

 This is all guess work however.
 I couldn’t find a lawyer willing to take the case, and with everything else that was going on (broken arm, badly broken leg, missing work etc.) I gave up once my very own insurance company somehow decided it was my fault.